lune-org/docs/pages/api-reference/datetime.md

 print(now:toIsoDate())

--- Formats the current moment in time, using the local -- time, the Frech locale, and the specified time string print(now:formatLocalTime("%A, %d %B %Y", "fr"))
+-- Formats the current moment in time, using the local -- time, the French locale, and the specified time string print(now:formatLocalTime("%A, %d %B %Y", "fr"))

 -- Returns a specific moment in time as a DateTime instance